 Regarding immune support: Vitamin D supplements protect against acute respiratory infections including colds and flu, according to a study. … Vitamin D supplements protect against acute respiratory infections including colds and flu, according to a study led by Queen Mary University of London (QMUL).Feb 16, 2017

 But that’s not all, a wide-spectrum multi is highly beneficial to your whole body.
-If you’re curious about the short term, ConsumerLabs put out an article regarding natural remedies for COVID-19.
 And if you aren’t sure about the benefits of supplements, head here for a comprehensive list of studies.

 Get my go-to’s for immune support supplements here.